We have written a lot about getting tickets to Premier League games, because that is the “holy grail” for most US soccer fans.

 Still, to legally resell a ticket to an English soccer game, you have to put it in a package.
 And those packages are known over there as Hospitality.

 The most common form of hospitality package is basically a seat in the regular part of the stadium that comes with some kind of meal, bar, former player interaction, and so on.
 Sometimes this seat also comes with add-ons like a stadium tour, hotel room, etc. Therefore, it is now part of a package.
 Voila, legality!

 All clubs have some version of these, which they sell direct to the public and also through brokers or resellers.

 Those agencies, in turn, might also work with resellers to help sell them.
 So sometimes you can get a package from the club, and sometimes you need a reseller.
-Like me.
+Like us.

-It so happens that I am one of those resellers.
-It’s part of the consulting services I offer, along with trip planning and custom itineraries.
-Here’s more on how I am authorized to sell hospitality packages.
+It so happens that Groundhopper Soccer Guides is one of those authorized resellers.
+It’s part of the consulting services we offer, along with trip planning and custom itineraries.
+Here’s more on how we are authorized to sell hospitality packages.

 Sometimes a Seat is Just a Seat

-There are other, less expensive packages.
+There are other, less expensive hospitality options.
 These involve benefits like a buffet and bar with just a seat at the game, as opposed to a spot in a suite or box.
 They are priced according to the location of the seat and the quality of the food.
 So it will be one price for a sandwich, soda, and seat in the corner, and something else entirely for a midfield, mid-stand seat with a buffet and a cash bar.
-Also, of course, Middlesbrough is cheaper than Manchester City.
+Also, of course, Watford is cheaper than Manchester United.